Elimination Diet - Is It Worth It? A Practitioner's Experience

 The cons:

-It may not fix the cause.
+It won’t fix the cause.
+I say this with confidence.
 Sometimes, food sensitivities are caused by another organic cause.
 This is why it is imperative to work with a practitioner in undertaking this task.
 For example, individuals with Celiac Disease or Inflammatory Bowel Disease (IBD) can exhibit food sensitivities, but an elimination diet may only provide symptomatic relief and may not address the root cause of the illness.

 It may be frustrating at times!
 This is a highly restrictive diet that requires strict commitment.

-Dr. Dominique Vanier is a registered naturopath in Burlington with a clinical focus on digestion, women’s hormones and health, and weight loss.
+Dr. Dominique Vanier is a registered naturopath in Burlington with a clinical focus on digestion and women’s hormones.
 Naturopath Burlington.
 This article is for information purposes only.
 It is not intended to treat or diagnose any health conditions.